 When it comes to choosing a diamond for a piece of jewellery, the first decision you’ll need to make is its shape.
 The shape of a diamond means more than simply the outline shape of the stone.
 Each cut has a totally different number, shape and positioning of facets.
 These variations can have a real impact on sparkle and how visible any imperfections are.
-There is a rising trend toward fancy shapes in engagement rings, and below you will find a comprehensive guide on diamond shapes to help you select the perfect rock for you!
+There is a rising trend toward fancy shapes in engagement rings, and below you will find a comprehensive guide on diamond shapes to help you select the perfect diamond for your design.

 Brilliant cut diamonds are often considered the most sparkly of the shapes and account for more than half of all diamond sales today.
 For any groom struggling to choose a surprise engagement ring, you’re unlikely to go wrong with a brilliant cut.
 They also make fantastic side stones or highlights in wedding or eternity bands and look great whether they are pavé, channel or grain set into the band.
 They have 58 facets in a pattern devised to exert maximum shine as the cut follows scientific theories of light reflection to optimise its fire and brilliance (hence the name).

 Princess cut diamonds are a popular choice for the contemporary bride because of the straight lines and crisp edges.
 The square shape looks fantastic as the centrepiece for a ring on long, elegant fingers.
 Square stones also work well on a smaller scale as accent stones because they work brilliantly in a channel setting, as the square shapes sit side by side leaving no gaps.
 The Princess cut is a modern design, devised in the 1970’s essentially as a modified brilliant diamond.
 With its pyramidal shape and bevelled shape, it creates the perfect conditions for light dispersion, making it a very popular choice for solitaire engagement rings and earrings.